Here’s another question I get a lot: How do I stop getting nervous when I perform? So let’s talk about keeping your nerves in check.

 Now there’s a nice side effect to performing more often.
 Not only will you get the experience needed to end nervousness, but also you’ll become a polished performer.
 You’ll be more confident.
 You begin to learn more about practical magic, building a set, handling hecklers, learn your angles, how to handle mistakes, etc., etc. Before you know it, you’ll be completely comfortable performing for strangers.
 Next, start performing for larger groups of people.
 Continue to push your boundaries.
 (You’ll also get a lot of gigs when you start performing more!)

 So you’re reading this thinking, “Yeah but I want my shaky hands to stop right now.”
-I do have a solution.
-Drink heavily. (jkjk) Try to use your working surface to anchor your hands when you can.
+I do have two solutions.
+Drink heavily. (jkjk) First, try to use your working surface to anchor your hands when you can.
 If you’re holding a coin or playing card over the table, people can see your hands shake.
 If you hold an object while your hand is pressed into your close-up mat, the shaking is less visible.
 If you’re not holding anything, rest your hands flat on the table or behind your back.
-This is just a small fix.
-The real solution is to go out there and perform and everything will take care of itself.
+This is just a small fix, but it helps hide the issue.
+Second, take some slow deep breaths before the performance.
+Again, it’s a small fix, but you’ll see it will calm you down.
+(I’ve used this method for years on the golf course.
+It’ll help steady your hands for that game winning 6-footer on the 18th green.
+Remember though, the real solution is to go out there and perform and everything will take care of itself.